mosaicml/composer/docs/source/loggers/tensorboard_logger.md

 tensorboard --logdir='./my_tensorboard_logs'
 ```

-This will start a a Tensorboard process, which will write a message to stdout that looks something like:
+This will start a Tensorboard process, which will write a message to stdout that looks something like:

 ```bash
 TensorBoard 2.9.1 at http://localhost:6006/ (Press CTRL+C to quit)